Coalville: Buildings and landmarks

-The Market Hall, housing the town's general market, was constructed in 1975 at a cost of approximately £300,000.
+The Market Hall, which formerly housed the town's general market, was constructed in 1975 at a cost of approximately £300,000.
 According to a contemporary publication, "the construction of the twin hyperbolic paraboloid main roofs is unique".
 Situated next to the railway line, close to the site of the original station, it has been suggested that the Market Hall would make an ideal modern station should the railway be re-opened to passenger services.

 The Marlene Reid Centre on the corner of Belvoir Road and Melbourne Street was erected in 1881 as a Wesleyan Methodist chapel.
 This is a neat red brick structure, with rounded windows in the classical style forming an attractive feature in its upper storey frontage.

 The Methodist Church in Marlborough Square is a good example of design by the local architect, Thomas Ignatius McCarthy, and together with the art deco cinema houses and former Lloyds bank forms a group of characterful buildings, though their impact is possibly detracted by the use of the square as a public car park.
 The Methodist Church, built as a Primitive Methodist chapel in 1903, contains a gallery extending around the interior, accessed by two polygonal towers either side of a large, four-light lancet widow on the frontal facade.

 The Miners' Memorial Statue is a bronze sculpture situated on the site of the old railway station and which was officially unveiled by David Taylor MP and the Right Reverend William Down, Assistant Bishop of Leicester, in 1998 to mark the one hundredth anniversary of the Whitwick Colliery Disaster, in which thirty five men and boys lost their lives.
 The inscription reads: "This memorial is dedicated to all miners of Leicestershire who gave their lives winning the coal".
 The statue was sculpted by Judith Holmes Drewry.
 A measure of criticism has been aired by some of the former mining community that the representation of a man, standing with a raised pickaxe, does not reflect the true conditions of the narrow seams of the district, in which men would have more typically been forced to hew coal from a prostrate or kneeling position.

 The Mother and Child is a bronze sculpture standing outside the public library, and which won the Sir Otto Beit Prize for 1963.
 The statue is by Robert John Royden Thomas and represents a mother looking forward, with her child looking behind her at a string bag she holds, which contains lumps of coal, a bobbin, books, a baby doll and another item, representing the mining, elastic, web weaving, toy manufacturing (Palitoy) and other industries of the town's past.
 The sculpture was unveiled on 11 October 1963 by Colonel P H Lloyd, Chairman of Leicestershire County Council, and stood in the New Broadway Shopping Centre until it was moved to its present location on High Street in 1988.